dsdata2000/shoppers_intention_dataset/README.md

 ./src/pharmacy‑counting-v3.py defines some global variables for running the test since the original input file contains roughly 24 million data points.
 NODE (number of data entry) variable allows to choose a subset of the input data that would be used for analysis.
 NOD allows us to choose any percentile of the data say 50%, 10% or 1% of the input data for analysis.

 N_unit_test is another global variable that we can vary to sort out number of top cost drugs that we want to generate for the output.
 N_unit_test pick a subset of the data for analysis and this subset can be chosen anywhere from the original set.
 It allows us to choose first N data entry, last N data entry or N data points anywhere from the selected data set; so that we can quickly analyze a subset of the data from any part of the original input data set.

+The main subroutine used for analysis named pharmacy_counting collects all column such as id,prescriber_last_name,prescriber_first_name,drug_name,drug_cost of the txt data in data_c_dn_fn_ln and cost_data collects only the drug cost.
+Here the header of each column has been deleted.

+In step 2, L46; a subset of the above data was choosen for analysis of various units of the original data set.

+In step 3, L